ans-group/docs.ukfast.co.uk/source/defaultconfiguration/ukfastappliances.md

 ## Webcelerators

-Your Webcelerators are configured with a single virtual IP on port 80 pointing to the Web Application virtual IP, if you do not have Web Application firewalls this will point to your or your load balancer IP.
+Your UKFast Webcelerators are configured with a single virtual IP on port 80 pointing to the Web Application virtual IP, if you do not have Web Application firewalls this will point to your or your load balancer IP.

 The full Webcelerator configuration guide is available [here](https://docs.ukfast.co.uk/webcel/)